A dermatologist and oncologist address common myths about your skin and the sun.

 Our relationship with sunscreen has grown from the days of the Coppertone girl.
 Sun protection isn’t reserved for the beach anymore: It’s in your daily ChapStick, moisturizer and even your clothes.

 But how well do you rank when it comes to skin cancer myths?
-May is Melanoma/Skin Cancer Detection and Prevention Month; we talked with the director of dermatologic surgery at Vanderbilt University Medical Center, Michel McDonald, M.D., about some common skin cancer myths and facts.
+May is Melanoma/Skin Cancer Detection and Prevention Month.
+At Vanderbilt University Medical Center, we talked with oncologist Dr. Douglas Johnson and dermatology surgeon Dr. Allison Hanlon about some common skin cancer myths and facts.

-Take our true/false quiz, then check below to find the answers and more details on the fact or myth, courtesy of McDonald.
+Take our true/false quiz, then check below to find the answers and more details on the fact or myth, courtesy of Johnson and Hanlon.

-- My routine doesn’t include outdoor activities, so I’m not at risk.
+- My life doesn’t usually include outdoor activities, so I’m not at risk.

 - True